krishnanlab/GenePlexusZoo-Mancusript/README.md

 ## File Structure

-In the `src` folder contains the following subfolders with scripts for different stages of the analysis:
+The `src` folder contains the following subfolders with scripts for different stages of the analysis:

-`01`: Processing the edgelists into downstream data.
+* `01`: Processing the edgelists into downstream data.

-`02`: Making the feature matrices used in the machine learning models.
+* `02`: Making the feature matrices used in the machine learning models.

-`03`: Generating the main findings (Fig 2 and Fig 3).
+* `03`: Generating the main findings (Fig 2 and Fig 3).

-`04`: Generating results from the matched geneset collection (GSC) analyses.
+* `04`: Generating results from the matched geneset collection (GSC) analyses.

-`05`: Generating results for training human disease models and looking at predictions across species.
+* `05`: Generating results for training human disease models and looking at predictions across species.

-`figure_code`: Generating the figures in the manuscript.
+The `figure_code` folder contains the scripts to generate the figures in the manuscript.